There’s no doubt the internet has become undeniably woven into the very fabric of our lives.

 The Internet of Things

-It’s been a fair few years now since ‘The Internet of Things’ or IOT has become common parlance.
-However, all eyes are on the exciting array of developments which sit under this broad umbrella term, and the IOT is set to become one of the most definitive technological paradigms of the next decade.
+It’s been a fair few years now since ‘The Internet of Things’ or IoT has become common parlance.
+However, all eyes are on the exciting array of developments that sit under this broad umbrella term.
+The IoT is set to become one of the most definitive technological paradigms of the next decade.